BLuckoo/MechaCar_Statistical_Analysis/README.md

 To determine whether the fuel consumption, MPG, can be predicted using certain variables, a multiple linear regression was applied to the data collected by the production team.

-The following image shows the model that was used with the variables provided, i.e.:
+The following image illustrates the model that was used with the variables provided, i.e.:
   - vehicle length
   - vehicle weight
   - spoiler angle